Güéjar Sierra: Tourism

 Güéjar Sierra has a long history as a popular tourist destination.
-As long ago as the early 1920s the Duke of San Pedro Galatino, owner of the famous Alhambra Palace Hotel in Granada, decided to build a luxurious mountain lodge in the untouched countryside above Güéjar.
-The hotel, which offered guests all of the comforts of the time, such as electricity, central heating and hot water, was inaugurated on 20 March 1925.
-The Duke had also long dreamed of constructing a tramline from Granada to just above Güéjar, from where it would only be a short carriage ride to the hotel.
-By financing almost a third of the cost himself, he was eventually able to get the first section completed in 1925, and extensions were added in 1928 and 1944.
-The project was an incredible feat of engineering, with 14 tunnels and 21 bridges, but it was never a financial success, and in 1973 it was finally closed down.
+In the early 1920s the Duke of San Pedro Galatino, owner of the Alhambra Palace Hotel in Granada, built a luxury mountain lodge in the countryside above Güéjar.
+The hotel was inaugurated on 20 March 1925.
+The Duke intended to construct tramline from Granada to just above Güéjar, from where it would only be a short carriage ride to the hotel.
+He financed a third of the cost himself, finishing the first section in 1925, and extensions were added in 1928 and 1944.
+The project was never a financial success, and in 1973 it was closed down.
 The hotel was also loss-making, and was donated by the Duke to the Diocese of Granada in 1936.
 Shortly afterwards the Spanish Civil War broke out, and as the front line ran very close to the hotel, it was used as barracks, and was badly damaged as a result.
 In 1950 it became a seminary.

 Güéjar Sierra is a main gateway to the northern faces of Mulhacén, Alcazaba and Veleta, and is also the starting point for the Vereda de la Estrella, one of the most famous hikes in the Sierra Nevada.
 As a result, tourism remains one of the mainstays of the local economy.